 We find that Petitioner's proposed timeline for its TDSIC filings is consistent with Ind.
 Code § 8-1-39-9(f) and is reasonable and should be approved.
-CEI South's semi-annual filings following the issuance of this Order shall be filed under Cause No. 45894 TDSIC X. The Company proposes to include the over- or under-recovery variances resulting from TDSIC rates in place from the 44910 TDSIC-13 and 44910 TDSIC-14 periods in the first semiannual filing in this Cause.
+CEI South's semi-annual filings following the issuance of this Order shall be filed under Cause No. 45894 TDSIC X.

+The Company proposes to include the over- or under-recovery variances resulting from TDSIC rates in place from the 44910 TDSIC-13 and 44910 TDSIC-14 periods in the first semi-annual filing in this Cause.
 Pet.
 Ex.
 7 at 7.
 No party opposed this proposal and we find it to be reasonable and hereby approve it.
-We further find that the variances resulting under 44910 TDSIC-13 and TDSIC-14 shall be specifically identified and segregated so that they may be reviewed specifically and distinctly from this 45894 Plan trackers.

-M.N.
-Confidentiality.
+M. Confidentiality.
 CEI South filed Motions for Protection and Nondisclosure of Confidential and Proprietary Information on May 24, 2023 and August 29, 2023, which were supported by affidavits showing that certain information to be submitted to the Commission was trade secrets under Ind.
 Code § 24-2-3-2.
 The Presiding Officers issued Docket Entries on June 6, 2023 and September 1, 2023, finding such information to be preliminarily confidential, after which such information was submitted under seal.
 After reviewing the information, we find this information qualifies as confidential trade secret information pursuant to Ind.
 Code §§ 5-14-3-4 and 24-2-3-2.
 This information shall be held as confidential and protected from public access and disclosure by the Commission and is exempted from the public access requirements contained in Ind.
 Code §§ 8-1-2-29 and 5-14-3-4.

-N.O.
-Ultimate Conclusion.
-Based on the evidence presented in this proceeding, and as discussed herein, we find that Petitioner has presented a planand that CEI South's TDSIC Plan, as modified by our findings, herein, meets the requirements of Ind.
+N. Ultimate Conclusion.
+Based on the evidence presented in this proceeding, and as discussed herein, we find that Petitioner has presented a plan that CEI South's TDSIC Plan meets the requirements of Ind.
 Code ch.
 8-1-39 and should be approved.